JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 TLDR outlaws malware

 ## Data Protection Act 1998
 Protects people rather the actual data.
-It give people the rights to do the things below.
+It give people the rights over thier personal data and regulate how organisations handle personal data.

 Personal data must be
 - used fairly and lawfully